fabiospampinato/monex/readme.md

 monex --name foo --watch pathToWatch --ignore globToIgnore --exec 'script to execute'
 ```

+- `-c`, `--cluster`
+  - It's optional.
+  - The number of processes to execute the script in, 1 by default.
+  - This option is advanced, and mainly intended for clustering Node servers in daemon mode.
 - `-d`, `--delay`
   - It's optional.
   - The minimum delay between restarts, 1000ms by default.